notkoen/Zombie-Escape-Configs/Formatting Guide/CSS Configs.md

     // OPTIONAL KEYVALUES
     ""
     {
-        "timeout"           "" //
-        "killtrigger"       "" // Name of trigger to kill boss "hurttrigger"       "" // Name of entity and output to count as hitting boss "multitrigger"      "" // 1/0 - If the boss can spawn multiple times by point_template "namefixup"         "" // Entities that get unique name when spawned by point_template (mainly for NPCs) "showbeaten"        "" // (Nide only) 1/0 - Disable top boss damage display }
+        "timeout"           "" // Float: Time before hiding the health of the boss "killtrigger"       "" // String: Specify event that kills the boss ("entity:output") "hurttrigger"       "" // String: Specify event that counts as hitting boss ("entity:output") "multitrigger"      "" // Int: Whether boss can be triggered multiple times from "trigger" (1 = True, 0 = False) "namefixup"         "" // Int: Whether boss has namefixup if spawned from a template (1 = True, 0 = False) "showbeaten"        "" // Int: Whether top boss damage is displayed upon boss death (1 = True, 0 = False) }
 }
 ```